 |Ambient temperature||15 °C - 40 °C||15 °C - 40 °C|

 Increase your process reliability with VisionLine, TRUMPF's image processing solution.
 VisionLine detects the position of the component and ensures that marking takes place in the correct location.
 It is also possible to read out and check the marked code.
 The modular structure opens up numerous options.
-No matter whether the camera looks through the scanner lens, is laterally installed or whether the machine uses one or two cameras – anything is possible.
+Whether the camera looks through the scanner lens, is laterally installed or whether the machine uses one or two cameras – anything is possible.

 The operating package consists of a monitor and a keyboard with mouse.
 These are optimally designed for the needs of laser marking.